BOI investment promotion for hotels

 Hotel projects as hospitality service businesses

 The activities of hotels (except hotel management services), tourism and the sale of food and beverages are listed in Annex 3 of the Foreign Business Act as “Businesses in which Thais are not yet prepared for competition with foreigners.”
-Therefore, foreigners doing hotel business require a Foreign Business License.
+Therefore, foreigners starting a hotel business, require a Foreign Business License.
 This requires, above other aspects, evidence that the particular activity cannot be accomplished by a Thai national.

 Under the ASEAN Framework Agreement on Services (“AFAS”), ASEAN members may hold up to 70% of the shares in a hotel business which offers superior deluxe or a six-star plus rated hotel.
 ASEAN shareholders have to be nationals of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore and/or Vietnam or ASEAN companies with ASEAN directors.
 The AFAS seems not to be finally implemented in Thailand’s laws and regulations.